vulpo-dev/auth/guides/docs/03-develop/02-auth-shell.md

 #### Bring your own component

-If you require more cusomization, you can also pass a custom compoent to `<AuthShell />` that will be renderd instead of the [default implementation](https://github.com/vulpo-dev/auth/blob/master/packages/web/ui/src/component/splashscreen.tsx).
+If you require more customization, you can also pass a custom component to `<AuthShell />` that will be rendered instead of the [default implementation](https://github.com/vulpo-dev/auth/blob/master/packages/web/ui/src/component/splashscreen.tsx).

 1. Create your custom splash screen, here is the default implementation as reference:
 ```tsx